wg-osr/walkerga.github.io/_posts/2020-11-9-base-rules.md

 Your stats and skills cannot be higher than 10.

-<ins>FORTITUDE</ins> represents your physical prowess.
+<ins>**Fortitude**</ins> represents your physical prowess.
 You roll it for many strength-related feats like lifting boulders, or wrestling an ogre, but also for health related challenges, such as resisting poison, holding your breath and resisting cold weather.

-<ins>DEXTERITY</ins> represents your grace, movement, and reflexes.
+<ins>**Dexterity**</ins> represents your grace, movement, and reflexes.
 You roll it to climb, jump and run away, to dodge traps and monster attacks, but also to hit with your own weapon attacks.

-<ins>WILLPOWER</ins> represents the strength of your mind and personality.
+<ins>**Willpower**</ins> represents the strength of your mind and personality.
 You roll it to see if people believe your lies or are positively reacting to your presence, but also to resist a spell or emotions such as fear.

 <details markdown="1">
 <summary><i>Example: Using a Stat</i></summary>
 *Beau is running away from a troll.
 He rolls a D20 and adds his dexterity for a total of 17.
 This is higher than 15 and means that Beau is out of reach in another location of his choice.
 However, Gretchen, Beau's ally, rolled 12.
 That means she hasn't escaped the troll, and both of them will have to keep fighting in the next room in the dungeon.*
 </details>

-A <ins>SKILL</ins> can be anything (flower arrangement, swordplay, etc.) and start at a value of 5 .
+A <ins>**Skill**</ins> can be anything (flower arrangement, swordplay, etc.) and start at a value of 5 .
 When asked to roll for an action, you can use one of your skill scores instead of the stats the referee tells you to use if it would thematically make sense.
-Your skills are stored in your PSYCHE.
+Your skills are stored in your **Psyche**.

 <details markdown="1">
 <summary>Example: Using a Skill</summary>